awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-algorithm-images.md

  This section provides a walkthrough for packaging your training code into a training image\.
 A training image is required to create an algorithm product\.

- A training image is a Docker image containing your training algorithm\.
+ A *training image* is a Docker image containing your training algorithm\.
 The container adheres to a specific file structure to allow SageMaker to copy data to and from your container\.

  Both the training and inference images are required when publishing an algorithm product\.
 After creating your training image, you must create an inference image\.
 The two images can be combined into one image or remain as separate images\.
 Whether to combine the images or separate them is up to you\.
-Typically, inference is simpler than training, and you may want separate images to help with inference performance\.
+Typically, inference is simpler than training, and you might want separate images to help with inference performance\.

 **Note**
  The following is only one example of packaging code for a training image\.
 For more information, see [Use your own algorithms and models with the AWS Marketplace](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-marketplace.html) and the [AWS Marketplace SageMaker examples](https://github.com/aws/amazon-sagemaker-examples/tree/master/aws_marketplace) on GitHub\.